folio-org/stripes/doc/permissions.md

 (Back in the bad old days, the ansible build scripts for FOLIO VMs used to explicitly add certain permissions to the database.
 That was a temporary measure: this is no longer done, and _all_ permissions are now loaded from modules' descriptors.)

 In addition, high-level permission sets can be defined at run-time (using **Settings > Users > Permission sets**); but since these are tenant-specific, no software may rely directly on them, and they are useful only as a particular site's aggregation for administrative purposes.
 As such, these permission sets are not of interest to us here.

+### Which permissions defined where?

+In determining which permissions should be defined in front-end modules and which in back-end modules, some principles are obvious:

+* Permissions which a back-end module checks should be defined in that back-end module.
+(They are part of the API it consumes, so it must define them otherwise it might run in contexts where they do not exist.)

+* Permission which are enforced only in a front-end module should be defined in the front-end.
+There is no need for back-end modules to be encumbered by the knowledge of such permissions.

+* _In general_, a permission enforced in a front-end module should be defined in that particular front-end module, and a permission enforced by Stripes itself should be defined by stripes-core.
+However, as a special case, stripes-core enforces the various `module.NAME.enabled` and `settings.NAME.enabled` permissions provided by the modules called _NAME_.

+### Which permissions to check?

+Our policy is that code should nearly always check atomic permissions rather than higher-level permissions that include it.
+This approach allows us to be maximally precise regarding what permissions are needed, and makes the checking code robust against changes in high-level permission definitions which may be enacted either due to the preferences of the SIGs, or a tenant-specific convention.

+In particular:

+* Back-end modules should _always_ check atomic permissions, since these modules know the real truth about which permissions are logically associated with which operations.
+Also, modules may only rely on permissions defined either by themselves or by lower-level modules whose APIs they consume -- and back-end modules generally define only atomic permissions, and have dependencies only on other back-end modules.

+* Front-end modules should _usually_ check atomic permissions, also.
+They can safely do so since the set of permissions published by a back-end module is part of its API.
+(And when we have automatic generation of API docs, the permissions should definitely be included.)
+So as soon as a front-end module is using (say) the `users` interface v14.0, it is assuming the existence not only of the `/users/ID` path, but also the `users.item.get` permission.